xtermjs/xtermjs.org/_docs/api/Terminal.md

 - `ydisp` - Number - The number of rows the terminal scrolled down (or up if negative).

-Emitted when the terminal scrolls vertically
+Emitted when the terminal scrolls vertically.
+This event can be emitted manually to synchronize the scroll bar, this is useful if the terminal was resized while it was `display: none`.